 A few years ago a friend sent me a vintage copy of Best of the Bake-Off Collection, a book with 1,000 Bake-Off recipes dating back to the fifties.
-It’s a fun little cookbook, and was the inspiration for this pie.
+It’s a fun little cookbook, and the source of the original Chocolate Mallow Malt Pie recipe.

 - 1 9 inch baked pie shell